 As mentioned earlier, Iceland is not a place with many Muslim amenities.
 There is only one mosque in Reykjavik (The Grand Mosque of Iceland), so we suggest that you bring your own mat and qibla compass if necessary.

 Imagine experiencing four seasons in one day ?☀️⛄️.
-That’s what you’ll be packing for.
+That’s what you’ll be packing for!
 Iceland’s weather is known to be unpredictable, and you may end up bundled up at the start of the day and shrugging off your coat mid-day.

 Here are our suggested items to bring to make your trip more comfortable